Video action recognition for lane-change classification and prediction of surrounding vehicles: Related Work

 Context cues are also introduced, including road-level features such as the curvature and speedlimit \cite{Schlechtriemen2014}, \cite{Schlechtriemen2015}, \cite{Li2019e}, distance to the next highway junction \cite{Bahram2016}, number of lanes \cite{patel2018predicting}, etc., as well as lane-level features such as type of lane marking or the distance to lane end \cite{Bahram2016}.
-These variables are inferred from camera sensors, localization systems and enhanced digital maps.
+These variables are inferred and processed from camera sensors, localization systems and enhanced digital maps, and are also subject to errors and uncertainties that will affect detection and prediction performance.

 The number of proposals making use of appearance features to perform lane change recognition or prediction is surprisingly low (excluding vehicle and lane markings detection which are common features in all approaches), especially considering that human drivers do not use the physical variables mentioned above to anticipate lane changes from other vehicles but visual cues.
 In \cite{Li2019itsc} the position of the vehicle bounding box in the image (in pixels) is used, but no appearance features are extracted.
+This approach is very sensitive to camera position, orientation and settings.
 In \cite{Li2019e}, two variables manually selected from the appearance, i.e., state of turn indicators and state of brake indicators, are used.
-In our previous work \cite{Izquierdo2019} regions of interest (ROIs) are generated for each vehicle detection, including local information around the vehicle, and appearance features are extracted using a GoogLeNet pre-trained on ImageNet.
+Likewise, these variables are obtained from a specific detection system that involves errors and uncertainties that will affect later stages.
+But the main limitation of systems that explicitly seek to detect turn indicators is that in many cases drivers do not make use of them when changing lanes.
+In our previous works \cite{Izquierdo2019}, \cite{Izquierdo2021} regions of interest (ROIs) are generated for each vehicle detection, including local information around the vehicle, and appearance features are extracted using a GoogLeNet pre-trained on ImageNet.
+Using the raw image data (appearance) as input to the lane change detection and prediction system is challenging, but has the benefit of not requiring intermediate detection steps that can introduce additional errors and uncertainties.